KeyOS-main/keyos-online/README.md

 ## Icons credit

-The icons on Envy are from the following people/organizations;
+The icons on KeyOS Online are from the following people/organizations;

 [Orchid Organization](https://discord.gg/mANwf4yaNr),

-## What can Envy do?
+## What can the KeyOS environment do?
-**THIS PART OF THE README IS DUE TO CHANGE.**

-  Envy can do multiple things, including:
+  The Online KeyOS environment can do multiple things, including:

   * Alpine Linux *(via JS/Linux!)*
   * Basic gaming (Anything HTML5/js)
   * Browse the web!
   * Customize itself!
-  * Get new apps with the Envy Store!
+  * Get new apps with the Key Store!
   * x86 Emulation!